 On October 31, 2017, the Company acquired an exclusive license to sell and market PREXXARTAN® (valsartan) oral solution in the United States and its territories with a seven-year term, with extensions to the term available, which had been granted tentative approval by the FDA, and which was converted to final approval during 2017.
 The Company acquired the exclusive license rights for an upfront payment of US\$100, with an additional US\$400 payable on final FDA approval.
-The licensor of PREXXARTAN has been unable to provide the product for sale to the Company and after a lengthy suspension by the Company, the Company has terminated its license.
-The Company has derecognized the liability associated with PREXXARTAN and has included this amount in other income in the current quarter.
+During the period ended June 30, 2021, the licensor of PREXXARTAN had been unable to provide the product for sale to the Company and after a lengthy suspension by the Company, the Company terminated its license.
+The Company derecognized the liability associated with PREXXARTAN and recorded the recovery in other income during the period ended June 30, 2021.